surfedushare/harvester/README.md

   then code that stops using the stuff should be deployed before the actual deletions take place.
   If you're adding to the database, indices, API or infrastructure then they should get added before code runs that expect these additions.
-  We write down these steps, together with their associated commands if applicable, in Pivotal tickets to remember them.
+  We write down these steps, together with their associated commands if applicable, in Gitlab tickets to remember them.
 - With complicated changes we prefer to try them on development and we create the release plan when putting the changes on acceptance.
   When we release to production following the plan should be sufficient to make a smooth release.